Hinduism and Jainism: Dayanand Saraswati and the Arya Samaj

-The Arya Samaj was founded by Dayanand Saraswati (1824-1883), who "was the solitary champion of Vedic authority and infallibility".
-Swami Dayanand Saraswati authored Satyarth Prakash, a book containing the basic teachings of Saraswati and the Arya Samaj.
+The Arya Samaj was founded by Dayanand Saraswati (1824–1883), who authored Satyarth Prakash, a book containing the basic teachings of Saraswati and the Arya Samaj.
 It contains "Dayananda's bitter criticisms of the major non-Vedic religions of Indian origins."
 In the Satyarth Prakash, he writes that he regarded Jainism as "the most dreadful religion", and that Jains are "possessed of defective and childish understanding."
+However, several scholars say that none of his claims have any solid foundation and that they are merely aggressive, negative, unexplained and devoid of context, and intolerant in nature.
+Prominent Svetambara Jain monk, Acharya Labdhisuri, wrote a scripture Dayananda Kutarka Timiratarani to refute these claims made by Dayanand Saraswati.

 Relations

-Parmara ruler Subhatavarman attacked Gujarat and plundered large number of Jain temples in Dabhoi and Cambay in 11th century.
+Under the rule of Subhatvarman (1194–1209 CE), a Parmara ruler in central India, Jainism faced hardships as a result of the ruler's animosity towards the religion.
+Subhatavarman attacked Gujarat and plundered large number of Jain temples in Dabhoi and Cambay in 11th century.
+Subhatavarman, during his campaigns in Lata, destroyed numerous Jain temples.
+Throughout the centuries, there were periods of hostility in the South as well, affecting both Buddhism and Jainism.

-Veerashaivas and Lingayats, the two offshoots of shaivite Hinduism showed hostility towards Jains.
 Inscriptions from the Srisailam area of Andhra Pradesh record the pride taken by Veerashaiva chiefs in beheading of shwetambar Jains.

-Dharmasthala Temple shows the communal harmony between Jains and Hindus, as the priests of the temple are Shivalli Brahmins, who are Vaishnava, and the administration is run by a Jain Bunt family.